phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 tags = ["social", "hosting", "domains", "mastodon", "fediverse"]
 +++

 My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org) for a while now, over a year at least.
 All up, I've paid zero dollars to keep it running.
-I've had a few people ask me to write up something about this, so here it is.
+I've had a few people ask me to write up something about it, so here it is.
 Enjoy!

-Firstly though, why would you even want to run your own Mastodon instance?
+Firstly though, why would anyone even want to run their own Mastodon instance?
 Well, for the fun of mucking around with servers and software, perhaps?
 Maybe for the freedom to post whatever you want on your own platform and no dumb billionaire can suspend you or force you to take it down?
 Who knows?
 Anyway...

 To run a Mastodon instance you need 2 things.

 1. A domain, or subdomain.
-2. A server, 2GB RAM minimum.
+2. A server, 2<abbr title="gigabytes">GB</abbr> <abbr title="Random Access Memory">RAM</abbr> minimum.
 50GB disk space minimum.

 Getting an actual <abbr title="Top-level domain">TLD</abbr> for free is more art than science these days, especially since [Freenom](https://www.freenom.com) shut down new registrations.
 Here are some other places to try.

 1. [nic.eu.org](https://nic.eu.org) - They make you [jump through a few hoops](https://forum.infinityfree.com/t/how-to-get-a-free-eu-org-domain/88508), plus it can take up to a month or two (or forever) to get approved.
 2. [nic.ua](https://nic.ua/en/domains/.pp.ua) - 1-year registrations only, but you can renew manually for free each year.

-_(If you know of any other places to get free TLDs, please let me know.)_
+_(If you know of any other places to get free TLDs, please [let me know](/about).)_

 You can use a subdomain too.
 Subdomains are easier to get for free.
 Try some of these places or [do a search](https://duckduckgo.com/?q=register+a+free+subdomain+with+dns&t=ffab&ia=web) online.